Ac-Srikanth/Ac-Srikanth/README.md

 <img src="https://media.giphy.com/media/M8oINSxl1f95ppMSOT/giphy.gif" />

 Thanks for stopping by.
-I like to usually work in the frontend space and always keen to learn new technologies and innovations.I like to take on complex problems as it's a perfect oppurtunity to learn and grow.
+I like to work in the frontend space and always keen to learn new technologies and innovations.Currently working as a developer in [Antstack](http://antstack.io/) headquartered in bangalore.
+I like to take on complex problems as it's a perfect oppurtunity to learn and grow.
 My other interests apart from tech includes **Cricket**🇮🇳 ,  **Football** ⚽ , **Formula 1** 🏁 and the final frontier: space 🚀.
 <br />

 ### You can find me here: